 - Dermatitis on the right ankle harmed a bed-ridden patient for three months due to pressure from the edge of the mattress and friction from the sheet.
-Dermatitis started as a blister and progressed to Stage II before being recognized.
+Dermatitis started as a blister and progressed to stage II before being recognized.

 - Patient with leukemia in remission lying in bed.
-Decubitus ulcer (stage 4 bed sore) on the scrotum, with necrosis, where the skin dies, undermining the scrotal skin.
+Decubitus ulcer (stage 4 pressure sore) on the scrotum, with necrosis, where the skin dies, undermining the scrotal skin.
 The skin ulcer was caused by a benign tumor which prevented the patient from rolling over in bed until it was surgically removed several weeks later.

 - Positioning devices prevent the development of stage 4 bedsores and nursing home abuse residents with mobility challenges.

 - A patient with chronic lung disease lies in bed at home with a pressure sore on the bottom of the foot.

 What is My Stage 4 Bedsore Injury Case Worth?

 The evidence, facts, and medical conditions involved in every stage 4 bedsore event make every case unique.
 Because of that, it is difficult to identify the case's merits and value without an extensive assessment.